Scoliosis Surgery: What is it and how is it performed?

 Scoliosis is a spinal deformity in which the spine is curved sideways.
 It is most commonly found in adolescents who are born with it for reasons yet to be discovered.
 However, adults can also develop scoliosis due to degeneration of discs or reasons that could not be discovered during childhood like cerebral palsy.

 If the curve in the spine is mild, doctors keep it under observation with regular X-rays to make sure the curve is not getting worse.
-However, for a severe curve, scoliosis surgery is performed to restore the original form of the spine.
+However, surgeons perform scoliosis surgery to restore the original form of the spine in cases of severe curvature.

 Neurosurgeon Los Angeles - Dr. Moksha Ranasinghe